trevrosen/gzr/README.md

 ## Development

 ### Structure
 `gzr` is a CLI tool written with Cobra.
-It has a `web` command that stands up a web UI based on [Gorilla](http://www.gorillatoolkit.org), [Negroni](https://github.com/urfave/negroni), [Twitter Bootstrap](http://getbootstrap.com), and [AngularJS](https://angularjs.org).
+It has a `web` command that stands up a web UI based on [Gorilla](http://www.gorillatoolkit.org), [Negroni](https://github.com/urfave/negroni), [Twitter Bootstrap](http://getbootstrap.com), and [Vue.js](https://vuejs.org/).
 The web handlers and CLI handlers both use the same `comms` package to talk to k8s and storage backends.

+### Example configs and data
+`image.example.json` contains an example of the image metadata expected for `store` commands. `.gzr.bolt.json` and `.gzr.etcd.json` contain example configuration files for each of those storage backends.
+You can load the sample data with `make build && ./gzr image store test:1.0 $(pwd)/image.example.json`.

 * **cmd** - a bunch of Cobra commands and some utilities